Skip to main content

 BOOST:EN – Boost enable

 Gets or sets a value indicating whether the boost supply should be enabled.
 The boost supply steps up the input voltage from 48 V to 67 V to maximise motor dynamic performance.
 Enable for best performance.
-Regardless of this setting, the boost supply is disabled when input voltage falls below 48 V, or the boost enable jumper is not fitted.
+Regardless of this setting, the boost supply is disabled when input voltage falls below 48 V, and or the boost disable jumper is fitted.

 Query: